jgauffin/Griffin.Data/docs/Configuration/HasOne.md

 Here is a minimal complete example.

-First we have a parent and child class:
+First, we have a parent and child class:

 ```csharp
 public class SomeParent